SonephetR2/linux-mint-nemo-webp-converter-actions/README.md

 After installing `cwebp` and `dwebp` through the command `# aptitude install webp`, simply copy the files you want to `~/.local/share/nemo/actions` (user) and/or `/usr/share/nemo/actions` (system-wide), then make the shell scripts executable.

-Here's the full run if you're lazy (excluding the lossless converter):
+Here's the full run (excluding the lossless converter, which I don't feel most people will need):
 ```
 mkdir ~/Downloads/linux-mint-nemo-webp-converter-actions
 cd ~/Downloads/linux-mint-nemo-webp-converter-actions